codacy/docs/docs/repositories-configure/integrations/gitlab-integration.md

 ---
-description: Enable the GitLab integration to have merge request status and merge request comments from Codacy directly on merge requests.
+description: Enable the GitLab integration to have merge request status, comments, and analysis summaries from Codacy directly on merge requests.
 ---

 # GitLab integration